MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/marketing-relationship-management.md

 ---
-title: Relationship Management| Microsoft Docs
+title: Relationship Management
-description: The relationship management features in Business Central support your sales efforts and let you access information about contacts and prospects so you can serve customers efficiently.
+description: The relationship management features support your sales efforts and let you access information about contacts and prospects to serve customers efficiently.
-services: project-madeira
 documentationcenter: ''
 author: SorenGP
 ms.service: dynamics365-business-central
-ms.topic: article
+ms.topic: conceptual
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
-ms.search.keywords: contact, prospect, client ms.date: 04/01/2020
+ms.search.keywords: contact, prospect, client ms.search.forms: 9076, 9026
+ms.date: 06/22/2021
-ms.author: sgroespe
+ms.author: edupont
-ms.openlocfilehash: 3e1dac4724209cc9020bf3d7f67a2d870f9b2b73
+ms.openlocfilehash: 09b9ecdc1d8f0b2a36193a6f931b2ac3fc03f4d4
-ms.sourcegitcommit: 88e4b30eaf6fa32af0c1452ce2f85ff1111c75e2
+ms.sourcegitcommit: 189bf08d7ddf6c8b7ef2c09058c6847aa6e590d3
 ms.translationtype: HT
 ms.contentlocale: en-NZ
-ms.lasthandoff: 04/01/2020
+ms.lasthandoff: 01/31/2022
-ms.locfileid: "3181344"
+ms.locfileid: "8059974"
 ---
 # <a name="managing-relationships"></a>Managing Relationships
-The relationship management features of [!INCLUDE[d365fin](includes/d365fin_md.md)] help you manage and support your sales efforts.
+The relationship management features of [!INCLUDE[prod_short](includes/prod_short.md)] help you manage and support your sales efforts.
 With these features, you have access to complete and accurate information so you can focus your interactions on preferred customer/contact segments.

-Good sales and marketing practices are all about how to make the best decisions at the right time. [!INCLUDE[d365fin](includes/d365fin_md.md)] provides a precise and timely overview of your contact information so that you can serve your prospective customers more efficiently and increase customer satisfaction.
+Good sales and marketing practices are all about how to make the best decisions at the right time. [!INCLUDE[prod_short](includes/prod_short.md)] provides a precise and timely overview of your contact information so that you can serve your prospective customers more efficiently and increase customer satisfaction.

 The following table describes a sequence of tasks, with links to the topics that describe them.